Apply as an International Student

 - Bachelor Degree transcript and diploma

-- Prior Master Degree transcripts - Transcripts from any graduate degree program must be mailed directly to Monroe College’s International Admissions office to receive credits.
+- Prior Master Degree transcripts – Official transcripts from any graduate degree program must be mailed directly or securely emailed to Monroe College’s International Admissions office to receive credits.
 Upon approval, The King Graduate School can accept a maximum of two courses.
-Unofficial transcripts may be sent for admissions review.
+Unofficial transcripts may be uploaded to the portal for admissions review.

 - Submit professional resume and two letters of recommendation.
 Online letters of recommendation can be accessed on the online application portal.